Why Spend Christmas in Banff?

 There will also be stationary festive floats and interactive activities for the whole family along the 100-200 block of Banff Avenue.

-A visit to Banff in Christmastime wouldn’t be complete without visiting the ‘In Search of Christmas Spirit’ event in the Cascade of Time Garden on Cave Avenue.
+A visit to Banff at Christmastime wouldn’t be complete without visiting the ‘In Search of Christmas Spirit’ event in the Cascade of Time Garden on Cave Avenue.

 The garden becomes a walking trail, illuminated warmly by the glow of giant animals from Banff National Park who tell a festive story.